 One of the important fasting day for Vaishnavites, the Vaishnava Nirjala Ekadashi is observed on the ‘ekadashi’ (11th day) of the Shukla Paksha (the waxing phase of moon) during the month of ‘Trivikrama’ in the Vaishnava calendar.
 This ekadashi is also known as ‘Pandava Nirjala Ekadashi’, ‘Pandava Ekadashi’ or ‘Bhimseni Ekadashi’ owing to the historic linkage with Prince Bhimsen, one of the five Pandava brothers.
 In the Hindu calendar, Vaishnava Nirjala Ekadashi, falls during the ‘Jyestha’ month that is considered to be the hottest month of the year.
 ‘Nirjala’ in Hindi signifies ‘without water’ and fasting without taking a drop of water during this time of the year (during the months of May-June in the Gregorian calendar) is austere and tough.
 Hence this ekadashi observance is believed to be very sacred and rewarding.

-Vaishnava Nirjala Ekadashi 2017 was on June 05 Monday
+Vaishnava Nirjala Ekadashi 2018 is on June 23 Saturday

 Rituals during Vaishnava Nirjala Ekadashi:

 - Fasting on Vaishnava Nirjala Ekadashi is difficult from other ekadashi vrats as in this ekadashi, besides abstaining from food, not a single drop of water should be taken all day.
 During the hot Indian summer month, observing this water-less fast is extremely difficult and therefore deemed as pious austerity.